-- 7.12 The Mental Capacity Act 2005 contains provisions that apply to a person who lacks capacity and where care arrangements amount to a deprivation of their liberty.
-The fact that a legal authorisation is being sought or is in place in relation to a deprivation of liberty of capacity does not affect the consideration of whether that person is eligible for CHC. - 7.13 Where an individual is in receipt of CHC, and they lack mental capacity to consent to their accommodation, or care and support arrangements, the LHB must ensure that the arrangements they commission are lawful and compliant with provisions under the Mental Capacity Act.
+- 6.11 The Mental Capacity Act 2005 contains provisions that apply to a person who lacks capacity and where care arrangements amount to a deprivation of their liberty.
+The fact that a legal authorisation is being sought or is in place in relation to a deprivation of liberty of capacity does not affect the consideration of whether that person is eligible for CHC.
+The Liberty Protection Safeguards were introduced in the Mental Capacity (Amendment) Act 2019 and will replace the Deprivation of Liberty Safeguards (DoLS) system in April 2022.
+LHBs must ensure they are compliant with this new legislation when it is in force - 6.12 Where an individual is in receipt of CHC, and they lack mental capacity to consent to their accommodation, or care and support arrangements, the LHB must ensure that the arrangements they commission are lawful and compliant with provisions under the Mental Capacity Act.